Aspirin – The Controversy and 10 Best Natural Alternatives

 • Inhibition of cartilage repair and accelerated cartilage destruction

-There is a mortality of 2% in cases of acute aspirin overdose.
+There is a mortality rate of 2% in cases of acute aspirin overdose.
 Chronic overdose carries a 25% death rate.
-Some signs and symptoms may range from mild nausea and vomiting, abdominal pain, lethargy, ringing in the ears, dizziness, seizure, or cerebral edema depending on the dose consumed.
-Treatments for toxicity include activated charcoal, intravenous dextrose and normal saline, sodium bicarbonate, and dialysis.
+Signs and symptoms may range from mild nausea and vomiting, abdominal pain, lethargy, ringing in the ears, dizziness, seizure, to cerebral edema depending on the dose consumed.

 How Does Aspirin Work?